Skip to content

 fqdn: podinfo1.ingress.kubodoc.local

-• package.repository: The OCI image repository that contains the package.
-This should match the registry used during package build.
+• spec.package.repository: The OCI image repository containing the package.

-• package.tag: The image tag, which should match the one defined in the package manifest.
+• spec.package.tag: The image tag, matching the package manifest.

-• parameters: The values required by the package schema.
-In this example, only a single parameter (fqdn) is needed.
+• spec.parameters: The values required by the package schema.
+Here, only fqdn is needed.

-1. Adjust the repository and parameters (if needed) to match your environment.
+1. Adjust the repository and parameters manifest if needed.

 2. Apply the Release: